souravds1/souravds1.github.io/_portfolio/project-md-simulation-graphene.md

 * **Hydrogen Production:** Analyzed the efficiency and byproducts of the decomposition process.
 * **Tools Used:** Performed reactive MD simulations in **LAMMPS** using the **ReaxFF** force field and conducted post-simulation graphene growth analysis.

-!(/images/graphene-simulation.png)
-*A sample visualization from the molecular dynamics simulation.*